Brown Tips on Houseplants: What They Mean

 Read the guidePlant profile

 Norfolk Island pines brown from dry air, missed watering, low light, or hot/cold drafts.
-Browning branches rarely regreen, so stabilize the pattern early.
+Browning branches rarely regreen, so stabilize care early.

 Keep lightly moist, allowing the surface to dry slightly.